-Because many of these gap properties are not known, the model was calibrated using temperature measurements from thermocouples in the copper mold ^[30].
-To account for the complexities of the water slot and mold geometry near the thermocouple, these temperatures were first interpreted using a full three-dimensional finite-element model of portions of the copper mold plate, as shown in Fig. 21 ^[29].
+Heat transfer through the shell and mold is governed mainly by the size and properties of the interfacial gap.
+Thus, the CON1D model features mass and momentum balances on the flux layers in the gap, thermal resistance from the surface roughness of the shell, radiation conduction, and other important phenomena [34].
+Because many of these gap properties are not known, the model was calibrated using temperature measurements from thermocouples in the copper mold [31].
+To account the complexities of the water slot and mold geometry near the thermocouple, these temperatures were first interpreted using a full three-dimensional finite-element model of portions of the copper mold plate, as shown in Fig. 21 [30].
 The 3-D model results were then analyzed to determine "offset" factors to calibrate the simple CON1D model to almost exactly match both the 3-D model predictions and the measurements.
-The calibrated heat flux curves are also included in Fig. 20 ^[29].
-The extent of this calibration is shown by the agreement between the predicted and measured temperatures in Fig. 22 ^[29].
+The calibrated heat flux curves are also included in Fig. 20 [30].
+The extent of this calibration is shown by the agreement between the predicted and measured temperatures in Fig. 22 [30].
 For true validation of the model, its predictions were compared with the total heat extraction based on the cooling water temperature difference.
 They matched within about 10%.

 Having calibrated the model, it was run under the transient conditions present during a breakout.
-The predicted shell thickness profiles are compared in Fig. 23^[29] down the wide face and in Fig. 24^[29] down the narrow face with many shell thickness profiles measured from the breakout shell.
+The predicted shell thickness profiles are compared in Fig. 23 [30] down the wide face and in Fig. 24 [30] down the narrow face with many shell thickness profiles measured from the breakout shell.
 The agreement is significant because there are no adjustable parameters left in the model.
-Note the expected thinning of the narrow face shell where the steel jet impinges, which is different between steady-state and the transient conditions of the breakout.
+Note the expected thinning of the shell near the narrow face where the steel jet impinges, which is different between steady-state and the transient conditions of the breakout.